Ryan Thomas is a university graduate who enjoys cooking recipes from a wide variety of culinary traditions.

 - Cook over low heat for around 15 minutes, stirring, until the ice cream mixture begins to thicken into a custard.

 - Allow the mixture to cool, first on the stovetop, then in the refrigerator for a few hours.
-Once it has become chilled, place into your ice cream maker and process according to instructions.
+Once it has become chilled, place it into your ice cream maker and process it according to the instructions.
 Once it is nearly finished churning, add in the roughly chopped walnuts.

 - Freeze for 8 hours or overnight.